lognoroy/Trivia/README.md

    - Scoring and Result Generation: The application will calculate scores based on the user's answers and generate results once the quiz is completed.

 6. Leaderboard:
-The quiz application will maintain a leaderboard that displays the scores achieved by users in various quizzes.
+The quiz application will maintain a leaderboard that displays the scores achieved by users in quizzes.
 It will motivate users to compete and achieve good score.

 7. Scalability and Performance:
-To handle a large number of users and quizzes, the quiz application should be designed for scalability and optimized for performance.
-Techniques such as load balancing, caching, and database optimization can be employed to achieve scalability and responsiveness.
+To handle a large number of users and quizzes, the quiz application designed for scalability and optimized for performance.
+Techniques such as load balancing, database optimization can be employed to achieve scalability and responsiveness.